 Use Less AC and Heat

-Caulking or installing weather stripping around windows and doors and adding insulation to your walls can reduce your costs of heating and cooling by over 25 percent since it reduces energy you require to heat or cool your house.
+Caulking or installing weather stripping around windows and doors and adding insulation to your walls can reduce your costs of heating and cooling by over 25 percent since it reduces the energy you require to heat or cool your house.
 While sleeping or gone for the day, turn down the AC or heat.
 Keep moderate temperatures at all times and install a thermostat that is programmable and set it a couple degrees lower in the wintertime and higher in the summer.
 This can actually reduce the carbon dioxide contribution each year by 2000 pounds.

 Plant a Tree

 Trees are not only meant to provide paper for you and companies like ThePensters where you can get your business case study written for you.
 They also help the environment.
 Dig and plant a tree.
 Trees give off oxygen and absorb carbon dioxide.
 Just one tree can absorb around a ton of carbon dioxide in its lifetime.
 In future, such policies and practices will be crucial for reducing greenhouse gas emission and stopping global climate change.

 Obtain a Report Card through the Utility Company